 I read that there is some disagreement over whether the cross was really made with Nebbiolo or with a very old French wine grape variety from the Ardèche, called Chatus.
 Apparently Nebbiolo di Dronero, a small commune in the Piedmont wine region where Nebbiolo is grown, is another name for Chatus.
 It’s also called Incrocio Dalmasso XV/29.
 I’ve never had one and I couldn’t find even one producer who made wine from this grape.

-The next 11 weeks will continue to be about grape varieties that start with “N.” Many are very important grapes on the national Italian scene so I feel fine that this is a very short post.
-I looked at my stats today and I have posted more blogs this year than ever before and their averaged at 400+ words so I’m feeling fine about this shorter version.
+The next 3 weeks will continue to be about grape varieties that start with “N.” Many are very important grapes on the national Italian scene so I feel fine that this is a very short post.
+I have three important ones to go and then I’m done with “N.” – Nebbiolo, Negro Amaro, and Nerello Cappuccio.
+I skipped around a lot with the “N” varieties but from now on I’m going back to doing them all in order.